13janderson/git-worktree.nvim/README.md

 - git-worktree.nvim did not come with any keybindings configured, it just gave you the power to make nice neovim workflows with worktreees.
 I have yieleded this power and made a 100 line lua configuration with it - all in [plugin.lua](./plugin/plugin.lua).
 This configuration is loaded on neovim startup.
+- Stateful: current and previous worktrees persisted outside of neovim.
+- Tmux integration: changing CWDs of windows when we switch worktrees.

 Keymaps:
 - `<leader>wa` prompts you for a worktree name, creates a worktree with that name and switches you to that worktree.